 The largest revenue sources for the University are state appropriations and tuition and fees.
-State appropriations for fiscal year 2018 were \$34.7 million, a decrease of \$.5 million over the prior year.
-According to the Kansas Legislative Research Department and the Kansas Division of the Budget, modest growth is currently expected to continue in the Kansas economy through FY 2021.
-Projections for the real Kansas Gross State Product (GSP) growth for both 2018 and 2019 is 1.8%.
-In November 2018, the consensus revenue estimate for fiscal year 2019 State General Fund revenues for the State of Kansas was increased by \$306.4 million above the prior estimate.
+State appropriations for fiscal year 2019 were \$35.4 million, an increase of \$0.7 million over the prior year.
+State appropriations are expected to increase by approximately \$2 million in fiscal year 2020.
+In November 2019, the consensus revenue estimate for fiscal year 2020 State General Fund revenues for the State of Kansas was increased by \$220 million above the prior estimate.

-The University's student tuition and fee revenue decreased from \$35.4 million in fiscal year 2017 to \$34.1 million in fiscal year 2018.
-The revenue decrease is primarily the result of decreased enrollment, partially offset by a modest 2.8% tuition increase effective for fiscal year 2018.
-Enrollment at Pittsburg State for the fall 2018 semester decreased by 282 students to 6,625.
-For fiscal year 2019, the Kansas Board of Regents approved a 2.6% increase for resident and non-resident tuition rates.
-This increase is not expected to offset the decline in tuition and fee revenue resulting from reduced enrollment in fiscal year 2019.
-Pittsburg State has expanded initiatives focused on increasing recruitment and retention of both international and domestic students.
-These initiatives include an expansion of the "Gorilla Advantage" tuition program to 23 additional counties in Missouri, and the introduction of a new "Gorilla International" tuition program.
-The University also has new leadership in both its Admissions and Marketing organizations and is currently enhancing many student recruitment activities.
+The University's student tuition and fee revenue increased from \$34.1 million in fiscal year 2018 to \$34.6 million in fiscal year 2019 as a result of a modest 2.6% tuition increase effective for fiscal year 2019.
+Enrollment at Pittsburg State for the Fall 2019 semester increased by 20 students to 6,645.
+Full-time equivalent student count declined by 2.4% to 5,844.
+This was driven by higher enrollment in on-line, part-time programs.
+The University will not be increasing undergraduate tuition rates in fiscal year 2020.
+Instead, Pittsburg State will continue to focus on increasing recruitment and retention of both international and domestic students.
+These initiatives include an expansion of the "Gorilla Advantage" tuition program from its existing portions of Arkansas, Oklahoma and Missouri to include every county in those states effective Fall 2020.
+This extends the in-state tuition opportunity to far more students in the region.